dkruyt/site-kruyt.org/content/post/2022/numpads/index.md

 {{< figure src="https://qmk.fm/assets/images/badge-dark.png#center" height="100" >}}

-The RP2040 is now supported in QMK firmware.
-KMK should also work, but with KMK I could get the OLED display to work.
-So I used QMK with VIA support.
+The RP2040 is now supported by QMK firmware.
+While KMK is an option, I couldn't get the OLED display to work with it, so I opted for QMK with VIA support.

 You can find the QMK files on my [Github page](https://github.com/dkruyt/qmk_firmware/tree/phantagom-pads/keyboards/phantagom).

-I am using also layer support, the keypad also doubles as a mouse, navigations and macro's.
-The oled gives info about the lock status and which layer I am on.
+The keypad supports multiple layers, functioning also as a mouse, for navigation, and macros.
+The OLED display provides information about lock status and the active layer.

 {{< figure src="/images/2022/09/oled-display.jpg#center" height="260" caption="OLED Display" >}}

 ### Desktop

-Now I have a companion for my 65% keyboard.
+ now have the perfect companion for my 65% keyboard, enhancing my desktop setup significantly.

 {{< figure src="/images/2022/09/gammaykay-mpad.jpg" caption="65% keyboard and the macro numpad" >}}